mkp170791/numpy/doc/source/user/c-info.ufunc-tutorial.rst

         '''
             setup.py file for logit.c
-            Note that since this is a numpy extension we use numpy.distutils instead of
+            Note that since this is a numpy_demo extension we use numpy_demo.distutils instead of
             distutils from the python standard library.

             Calling